Hannah Dudley

 Hannah Dudley (1862–1931) was a Methodist mission sister who worked amongst Indo-Fijians in the Suva area of Fiji for 13 years.
-She had few educational qualifications but was revered for her kind-heartedness and self-sacrifice.
-Indo-Fijians in Suva called her Hamari Mataji (Our Honoured Mother).
-She did her work with dedication but was sometimes eccentric and independent minded.

-Family Background
+Family background

-Hannah Dudley was born on 11 July 1862 in Morpeth, New South Wales, Australia [NSW BDM 10189/1862].
-She was the daughter of Hannah (née Brereton) and Charles Dudley who immigrated on the Harbinger from the United Kingdom to Australia as single assisted immigrants, arriving on 12 February 1849.
-Hannah Brereton and Charles Dudley married soon after arriving in Australia, but there is no obvious marriage record in NSW BDM.
-Hannah and Charles had eight children [NSW BDM], with four living to adulthood.
+Hannah Dudley was born on 11 July 1862 in Morpeth, New South Wales, Australia.
+She was the daughter of Hannah (née Brereton) and Charles Dudley who immigratedfrom the United Kingdom to Australia as single assisted immigrants, arriving on 12 February 1849.
+Hannah Brereton and Charles Dudley married soon after arriving in Australia.
+Hannah and Charles had eight children, with four living to adulthood.

 Mission sister in India

-She served as a teacher in New South Wales before joining the British Methodist Missionary Society as a mission sister in India where she became conversant in Tamil and Urdu.
-She worked hard, without regard to her health and after six years her health broke down.
-She returned to Australia for medical treatment and was refused permission to serve in India again on medical grounds.
+Dudley was a teacher in New South Wales before joining the British Methodist Missionary Society as a mission sister in India where she became conversant in Tamil and Urdu.
+After six years her health broke down, and she returned to Australia for medical treatment and was refused permission to serve in India again on medical grounds.

-Arrival in Fiji
+Fiji

-In February 1897, at the Conference for Overseas Missions, she heard of the need for a mission sister for Indian work in Fiji.
-She offered her services and with her knowledge of Urdu was happily accepted.
-Women's organisations linked to the Methodist Church in Australia raised funds for her trip and she was farewelled from the Ashfield Methodist Church (NSW) on 24 August 1897, arriving in Suva in September 1897.
-There were no facilities to accommodate her in Suva, and being determined to live close to the Indians, she found a room with a verandah in the Indian quarter of Suva.
+In February 1897 at the Conference for Overseas Missions, Dudley heard of the need for a mission sister for working with Indians in Fiji.
+She offered her services and with her knowledge of Urdu was accepted.
+Women's organisations linked to the Methodist Church in Australia raised funds for her trip and she arrived in Suva in September 1897.
+She found a room with a verandah in the Indian quarter.